Emily Hobhouse: Later life

-Hobhouse was an avid opponent of the First World War and protested vigorously against it.
+Hobhouse was an opponent of the First World War and protested vigorously against it.
 She organised the writing, signing and publishing in January 1915 of the "Open Christmas Letter", addressed "To the Women of Germany and Austria".
-Through her offices, thousands of women and children were fed daily for more than a year in central Europe after this war.
+Through her offices, thousands children were fed daily for more than a year in central Europe after this war.
 South Africa contributed liberally towards this effort, and an amount of more than £17,000 (nearly £500,000 today) was collected by Mrs. President Steyn (who was to remain a lifelong friend) and sent to Hobhouse for this purpose.